razzius/fish-functions/README.md

 ### `wifi-password` [(source)](functions/wifi-password.fish)

 Prints the current wifi network password.
+It will pop up with an authentication modal; enter your login username and password and hit enter and it will print the wifi password to the command line.

 ### `wifi-reset` [(source)](functions/wifi-reset.fish)